persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 New sensitivity analysis can be created thanks to the context menu of the probabilistic model.

-Two type of sensitivity indices are available:
+Two types of sensitivity indices are available:

 - Sobol' indices